jibon57/nativescript-braintree/README.md

 </array>

 ```
 This scheme must start with your app's Bundle ID and be dedicated to Braintree app switch returns.
 For example, if the app bundle ID is `com.yourcompany.yourapp`, then your URL scheme could be `com.yourcompany.yourapp.payments` or `com.yourcompany.yourapp.anything`.
-Above I used `org.nativescript.demo.payments` because app's bundle ID is `org.nativescript.demo` & we will need this value bellow.
+Above I used `org.nativescript.demo.payments` because app's bundle ID is `org.nativescript.demo` & we will need this value below.

 Now open your `app.ts` or `main.ts` (for Angular) file.
 Add following lines before `application.start({ moduleName: "main-page" });` or `platformNativeScriptDynamic().bootstrapModule(AppModule);` (Angular).